Hakata Station

 A ticket vending machine for the Fukuoka subway

-Riding on the subway is very straightforward.
-Simply check the required fare on the fare chart next to the ticket vending machines, press “English” on the vending machine display, and buy the right paper ticket; you can also use local Hayakaken stored-value cards as well as Suica and Pasmo cards used in the Tokyo region.
+Riding on the subway is straightforward.
+Check the required fare on the fare chart next to the ticket vending machines, press “English” on the vending machine display, and buy the right paper ticket.
+You can also use HAYAKAKEN stored-value cards, as well as major IC cards such as Suica, PASMO, ICOCA, SUGOCA and nimoca.

 Ticket gates at Hakata on the Fukuoka subway